Skip to content

-Laws on working from home- Health and Safety
+UK Working from Home Laws- Health and Safety

-The UK law states that even during the lockdown, employers are responsible for their employees’ health and safety.
+The UK law states that employers are responsible for their employees’ health and safety.
 Due to people working from home, employers will no longer be able to complete risk assessments and make sure employees’ working situation is safe and secure.
 However, they should still implement certain measures to guarantee their employees safety:

 Employees must also ensure that they are taking the correct precautions to ensure their own safety.
 They can do this by being in regular contact with their managers and informing them of any issues that may arise.
 They must also notify their manager regarding: